-Barriers to treatment may be guilt and shame over these behaviours; hoping the problem will go away on its own; or perceiving that the problem is not severe enough.
-These are common concerns in someone with an eating problem that prevents than asking for help and attending for treatment.
+Barriers to accessing treatment may include guilt and shame over using these behaviours, hoping the problem will go away on its own, perceiving that the problem is not severe enough, or having previously disclosed behaviours but not being taken seriously.
+These are common concerns in someone with an eating problem that prevents them asking for help and engaging in treatment.
+However, the most important thing for you to do is tell someone you trust.

-Aiming to establish a routine of regular eating, self-monitoring and taking your insulin is the long-term goal.
-Steering a course between structured, sensible eating rather than excessive dieting, or being a "perfect eater" is ideal.
-Ensure you engage all the people around you including family, friends and health professionals because it is hard work having diabetes, and the more support you have the better.
+Aiming to establish a routine of regular eating, self-monitoring, and taking your insulin is the long-term goal for your long-term health.
+One small change can make a huge difference in your health, so try to reach out to all the people around you for support, including family, friends, and health professionals.
+It is hard work having diabetes, but there are lots of people around you that can help support you through it.

-As insulin misuse and/or eating disorder behaviours are often not openly discussed, it is very important to tell someone if you are thinking of, or are, taking less insulin than you require.
+As insulin misuse and/or eating disorder behaviours are often not openly discussed, it is very important to tell someone if you are taking less insulin or are even thinking about taking less insulin than you require.